simple-peacock/phpoopshoppingcart/README.md

 ### Installation:

 1. Clone the repository.
-2. Import the mysql dump file into your database or create your own products table.
+2. Import the mysql dump file (sample_database_dump.sql) into your database or create your own products table.
 You will need to place product images in img/products.
 3. Create a config.php file in the root of the project.
-You can rename the existing sample_config.php file.
+You can rename the provided sample_config.php file and change the values accordingly.